daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 ### Strategic Rationale Model (SRM)
 - Models the stakeholders interests and how they might be met.
 That is, it describes the capabilities of an actor by detailing its internal structure.
 - Actor boundaries indicate intentional boundaries of a particular actor.
 All of the elements within a boundary for an actor are explicitly desired by that actor.
+- Mean ends link: describe how a goal is relized.
+- Contribution link: describe the impact of the soft goals
+- The root cause of conflicts in requirements are conflict goals
+- The goals are redundant information, the main focus is on actors and boundaries

+## Data Requirements (NO SLIDES)
+- Describes the data that goes in and out
+- Avoid implementation details
+- There is a dependency between data and task
+- Data dictionary: helps to express the data rules
+- Basis for functional requirements